StormWorld0/storm-framework/README.md

 ## 🚀 INTRODUCTION

 **Storm-Framework** is an offensive security tool suite built for reconnaissance, vulnerability assessment, exploitation, and security research.
 It aims to streamline security testing workflows for cybersecurity professionals, penetration testers, and bug bounty hunters.

+## 📝 NOTES

+If you have ever used metasploit or you are a metasploit user, you will be 100% able to use Storm Framework.

 ## ⚙️ FLOW